SNAPPED: RANKIN 2011

 Hussein Chalayan was born in Nicosia, Cyprus in 1970.
-He was educated at Highgate School in London and studied at Central St Martin’s graduating in 1993.
+He was educated at Highgate School in London and then studied at Central St Martin’s .

-Considered to be avant-garde with his work being inspired by science, art, culture and technology, Hussein is thought to be eccentric in his use of material and design.
-He is commercially literate also producing collections for Harrods and Liberty.
+Considered to be avant-garde with his work, taking inspiration from science, art, culture and technology, Hussein is thought to be eccentric in his use of material and design.
+He also produces collections for Harrods and Liberty.

-Hussein has received many awards including winner of ‘Outstanding Lifetime Achievement to Design,’ at FX International Design Awards (2009) and a MBE for services to the fashion industry in 2006.
-He is currently showing a new exhibition of a portfolio of his career named ‘B-side’ which will feature as part of the ‘Icon Design Trail,’ throughout London Design Festival 2010.
+Hussein has received many awards including winner of ‘Outstanding Lifetime Achievement to Design,’ at FX International Design Awards (2009) and an MBE for services to the fashion industry in 2006.

 DESIGNER: MATTHEW WILLIAMSON

 “Working within the fashion industry, I am regularly presented with representations of beauty.
 To me, diversity and individuality have always shone as the most desirable qualities a person can have in their personal style.
 I have always embraced the fact that the Matthew Williamson woman is indefinable; her eccentricities and her variety in age, shape and background are to be celebrated.”